webmastak/gnome-shell-extensions-mediaplayer/README.md

 All settings can be changed from within the `gnome-shell-extension-prefs` tool, or from the command line.

+    If the extension is not installed from a package of your distribution, replace ``gsettings`` by ``gsettings --schemadir .local/share/gnome-shell/extensions/mediaplayer@patapon.info/schemas/``

  * **Position of the indicator:** (default: 'volume-menu')

         gsettings set org.gnome.shell.extensions.mediaplayer indicator-position 'center'|'right'|'volume-menu'